Quick Overview

 Priority Upgrades:

-- Password Management: Bitwarden Business for team collaboration
+- Password Management: Bitwarden Business for team collaboration and audit logging

-- Endpoint Protection: Malwarebytes Business for centralized management
+- Endpoint Protection: Malwarebytes Business for centralized management and automated response

 - Email Security: Microsoft Defender for Office 365 or similar advanced protection